Bibliotècnica is the digital library of the UPC.

 DiscoveryUPC is the content search engine of the UPC Libraries.
 You will find books, journals, journal articles, theses and many other documents, both on paper and digital.

-Use your Library Account to manage your queries, reservations, loans, etc.
+Use My Account to manage your queries, reservations, loans, etc.

 More examples of catalogs: